CPA Exam Score Release Dates

 What Factors Determine CPA Exam Score Release Dates?

 All of us are well aware that the CPA Exam is computerized.
 Naturally, questions arise when you have to wait for a long period for the results.
-The waiting period is a few weeks from the day you took the exam because the AICPA uses multiple quality assurance reviews to ensure the scoring accuracy of your answers.
+AICPA uses multiple quality assurance reviews to ensure the scoring accuracy of your answers.

 Scoring accuracy is given a high level of importance and attention to avoid any kind of miscalculation.
 Furthermore, AICPA uses special systems to verify the correctness of a score if needed.